Things I Wish I Knew Before My Wedding

 Undoubtedly, flowers are expensive, but any social event, especially weddings without florals, feels incomplete.

 It’s like spring would be without flowers.
-Flowers symbolize new life, passion, beauty, and perfection, all things you want a wedding to have.
+Flowers symbolize new life, passion, beauty, and perfection—all things you want in a wedding.

-If you are planning inanimate centerpieces for the most part try to add a few blooms here and there – it will make all the difference and soften the look.
+If you are planning mostly inanimate centerpieces, try adding a few blooms here and there—they will make all the difference and soften the look.

 Your Seating Chart Will Test Your Patience

-Your final seating chart can take hours, days, and weeks to finalize.
+Finalizing your final seating chart can take hours, days, and weeks.

-If you’re feeling overwhelmed at the thought of mapping out where everyone will sit, focus on immediate family and wedding party first.
-Then chart out the other tables later.
+If you’re feeling overwhelmed by the thought of mapping out where everyone will sit, focus on the immediate family and wedding party first.
+Then, chart out the other tables later.

-As you are collecting your RSVPs, you will have to juggle cancellations, plus ones, and appropriate tables for children, the elderly, and guests with special needs for their best and appropriate seating.
+As you collect your RSVPs, you must juggle cancellations, plus ones, and appropriate tables for children, the elderly, and guests with special needs for their best and proper seating.

-You’ll also want to take into account who you would like to sit near (or far away from).
+You’ll also want to consider who you would like to sit near (or far away from).

 Final Thoughts

 You can’t know everything before planning your wedding.
-Many details will reveal themselves as you move along, and that’s ok!
+Many details will reveal themselves as you proceed, and that’s okay!

 The most important thing is to stay organized and start with your first steps to plan your wedding, have a vision for your day, and try not to get overwhelmed by the long list of to-dos.